huynv184120/chat-web/README.md

+This is a project that I worked on during my time as a university student.

 # chat-web
 This is a web application that allows you to create rooms to chat with other people.
 # Build with